Why does America use a MM/DD/YY date format?

 The long answer

 As far as I was able to research, there wasn't an exact moment in time wherein Americans decided to start with the month before the day.
-The answer essentially boils down to that some important, public people started to gravitate toward saying dates as "January 1st" instead of "1st of January," and then the rest of America followed suit.
+The answer essentially boils down to the fact that some important, public people started to gravitate toward saying dates as "January 1st" instead of "1st of January," and then the rest of America followed suit.

-On the top of the Declaration of Independence, you'll find "July 4, 1776.โ€ But both the Month Day, Year and Day Month Year formats were commonly used throughout most of American history.
+On the top of the Declaration of Independence, you'll find "July 4, 1776.โ But both the Month Day, Year and Day Month Year formats were commonly used throughout most of American history.
 Starting around the mid-20th century is when we see the Month Day, Year format solidify as the American date format.
-In his most famous speech, President Franklin D. Roosevelt recounted, โ€œDecember 7, 1941 โ€“ a date which will live in infamy.โ€ And in the 1960s and 70s, news anchor Walter Kronkite signed off every broadcast with the current date in the Month Day, Year format.
+In his most famous speech, President Franklin D. Roosevelt recounted, โDecember 7, 1941 โ a date which will live in infamy.โ And in the 1960s and 70s, news anchor Walter Cronkite signed off every broadcast with the current date in the Month Day, Year format.
 And that's the way it is today.

 When we started abbreviating dates with numbers, Americans chose to follow the way they were speaking and used MM/DD/YY, to the rest of the world's chagrin.
+This is why Americans write the month first and continue to use this date format in the USA despite it being different from the rest of the world.

 Bonus brain points

 In 1988, the International Standards Organization (ISO) decided to do what it does best: standardize.
 The ISO standard date format is YYYY-MM-DD.
 This format has several benefits.
 It includes a four-digit year (no Y2K repeat), it's unambiguous about what is a day and a month, is easily stored by computers, and, since no country was using it before, it doesn't favor one country's traditions over another.
+The ISO format is gaining traction globally for its clarity and consistency.

 Curious about how the world works?